ZeroCho/react-vote/README.md

 }
 ```

-### onDownvote: Function(title: String, diff: Object, data: Object)
+### onDownvote: Function(data: Object, diff: Object)
 It's an callback function triggered when you downvote.
-The first parameter is the title of vote, the second is the difference between previous and current data, and the third is a whole vote data.
+The first parameter is a whole vote data, the second is the difference between previous and current data.

-### onClose: Function(title: String, data: Object)
+### onClose: Function(data: Object)
 It's an callback function triggered when the vote is closed.
-The first parameter is the title of vote, and the second is a whole vote data.
+The only parameter is a whole vote data.

-### onReset: Function(title: String, data: Object)
+### onReset: Function(data: Object)
 It's an callback function triggered when the vote is reset.
-The first parameter is the title of vote, and the second is a whole vote data.
+The only parameter is a whole vote data.

-### onExpand: Function(title: String, item: Object, data: Object)
+### onExpand: Function(data: Object, item: Object)
 It's an callback function triggered when you add a new option.
-The first parameter is the title of vote, the second is the added item, and the third is a whole vote data.
+The first parameter is a whole vote data, the second is the added item.

-### getData: Function(data: Object, diff: itemTitle)
-**Obsolete** It's an callback function and if you put it as prop, you can get data when **a new vote is confirmed**, **somebody upvotes**, or **the vote is closed**.
-So you can put voting data into the **database** with this function.
-When somebody upvotes, this function provides the second argument that shows the title of upvoted item.

 ### styles: Object
 A group of classNames in this voting component.
 You can change these for style **customization** by mapping **classNames** with css files.